Make a teepee Christmas tree with twigs or small branches and a few other supplies. Add rustic charm to your dining table, entryway or mantel.

 If you’re looking for other plastic cup crafts, check out these tissue paper luminaries using plastic cups.
 They’re really cute and so easy to make.

 These are easier to make than the other version.
-They end up looking a little like teepees, which is randomly kind of fun.
+They end up looking a lot like teepees, which is randomly kind of fun.
 And I think teens, tweens and adults alike would enjoy making them.

 This post contains affiliate links, read full disclosure, here.